 Combined licence: supply, cultivate or manufacture industrial hemp for research or commercial purposes.

 |WA||The Department of Primary Industries and Regional Development||• Cultivate industrial hemp|

 Cultivate, harvest and supply hemp products (including seeds) to appropriately licenced third parties.

-Before you set up a supply chain with your approved vendor, you may also want to ensure you obtain:
+Before you set up a cannabis seed supply chain with your approved vendor, you may also want to ensure you obtain:

 - a crop analysis certificate for the seed/strain of interest to clarify its chemical composition, and

-If you have any questions or would like a chat about medicinal cannabis cultivation or manufacture, please contact us here , or join us on one of our many training courses on GMP and Medicinal Cannabis cultivation, or a medicinal cannabis conference.
+If you have any questions or would like a chat about medicinal cannabis cultivation or manufacture, please contact us.
+You are also welcome to join us on one of our many public GMP training courses on GMP and Medicinal Cannabis cultivation, or a medicinal cannabis conference.

 If you would like to read more about medicinal cannabis, the following blogs may also interest you: